-- To apply a predicate on a dataset created from a dataflow, add the predicate in the rowLevelSecurityFilter field of the Register transformation.
-The next time the dataflow runs, Analytics Cloud will apply the predicate. - To apply a predicate on a dataset created from an external data file, define the predicate in the rowLevelSecurityFilter field in the metadata file associated with the external data file.
-Analytics Cloud applies the predicate when you upload the metadata file and external data file.
-If you already created the dataset from a external data file, you can edit the dataset to apply or change the predicate.
+- To create a dataset with a security predicate from a dataflow, add the predicate in the rowLevelSecurityFilter field of the Register transformation. - To create a dataset with a security predicate from a recipe, use the Security Predicate field of the Output node. - To create a dataset with a security predicate from an external data file, define the predicate in the rowLevelSecurityFilter field in the metadata file associated with the external data file during upload.